-As Summer is winding down it’s also a good time to be on the lookout for swimsuits.
+As Summer is winding down it’s also a good time to be on the lookout for swimsuits and other summer wear.

-If you’re an Amazon buff then keep an eye out for Amazon Prime Day.
-It’s a crazy day on Amazon where 100s of items go on sale at really low prices.
+If you’re an Amazon fan then keep an eye out for Amazon Prime Day.
+It’s a crazy day on Amazon where thousands of items go on sale at really low prices.
 It’s like having Black Friday in July!

 - School supplies